 Inventory or stock management is made successful when all of the moving parts are organized, accounted for, in stock and available to fulfill customer orders.
 In order to maintain inventory levels at all times, supply chain visibility is crucial.
-But what happens when the supply chain goes dark?
-It happened during COVID, and it will happen again.
-When you lose access to your inventory sources or experience a surge in demand (stocking up on toilet paper as an example), you dig into your safety stock.
+But what happens when the supply chain goes crazy?
+When you lose access to your inventory sources or experience a surge in demand (the unexpected demand for toilet paper and cleaning supplies during COVID), you dig into your safety stock.

 What is Safety Stock?